Immigrate to British Columbia – British Columbia Provincial Nominee Program

 Eligibility Criteria for Applicants –

-· The diploma will not be counted if more than quarter of it done as an internship
+· The diploma will not be counted if more than quarter of it is done as an internship

 · Application for BC PNP must be within 2 years of finishing the education

-British Columbia Provincial Nominee Program International Post Graduates
+British Columbia Provincial Nominee Program International Post-Graduates

 This sub-category of BC PNP is for candidates who have studied at a British Columbia institution and have secured a graduate or doctorate in applied, health and natural sciences.
-However, a job offer is not a must in order to apply under this sub-category.
+However, a job offer is not a must to apply under this sub-category.

 Individuals willing to apply under this sub-category must meet the following eligibility criteria:

-The applicant must have been graduated from a certified British Columbia educational institute in one of these study fields:
+The applicant must have graduated from a certified British Columbia educational institute in one of these study fields:

 • Biological and Biomedical Sciences